Skip to main content

 1. Physical Description

 It has a powerful, charcoal-coloured beak, white plumage with contrasting flight feathers and long slender legs.
-These features give it a commanding presence whether it is seen standing on the ground or soaring high up in the skies.
+These features give it a commanding presence whether it is seen standing on the ground or flying high up in the skies.

 Image